-(a) MCL is based on Gross Alpha minus Uranium. (b) DDW considers 50 pCi/L to be the level of concern for beta particles. (c) Manganese is a regulated contaminant but was not detected in routine samples associated with regulatory compliance and is below all regulatory standards. (d) See the Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) section under Laboratory Analyses.
+(a) MCL is based on Gross Alpha minus Uranium. (b) DDW considers 50 pCi/L to be the level of concern for beta particles. (c) See the Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) section under Laboratory Analyses.
 ND = Not Detected CaCO3 = Calcium Carbonate